“Home,” as Jimmy Carter wrote, in a piece for The Bitter Southerner, “is a complicated idea.”

 That dress moved on to another family member, and if things had gone differently, if they’d gone the way they were expected to go, then I might be altering that same dress once again.
 But I can see now that its fabric always carried the weight of bitter disappointment, and I am glad to be rid of it, even if the sting will never completely fade

-What I’ve learned as a mother, or perhaps one thing I’ve learned through the experience of motherhood, is that it is all but impossible to watch children grow up without remembering, and in many ways re-living the experiences.
+What I’ve learned as a mother, or perhaps one thing I’ve learned through the experience of motherhood, is that it is all but impossible to watch children grow up without remembering, and in many ways re-living the experiences of being a child and growing up.
 The pivotal moments — the “firsts” and “lasts,” the excitements, the disappointments — have been poignant for me in ways I wasn’t expecting.

 I’ve learned, through my work at Kindred Place and in “doing the work,” as the lingo has it, on my own, that my personal experience is similar to that of most parents.
-We re-experience our own childhoods through our children, and that process can be either dysfunctional or healing (or a combination of both).
-Each time parent and child come to one of those juncture points, it’s an opportunity either to repeat or to break from the past, whether the past was nurturing or maladaptive.
+We re-experience our own childhoods through our children, and that process can be dysfunctional, healing, or a combination of both.
+Each time parent and child come to one of those junctures, when a parent’s past experience and a child’s current experience align, it’s an opportunity either to repeat or to break from the past, whether the past was nurturing or maladaptive.

 What I have wanted, and still want, for both of my children is the freedom to be their fullest selves, without the weight of outside expectations.
 I can offer, when there is an opening to do so, perspective from my history.
 But I cannot go to college or live adult life for them, just as I couldn’t be in second grade for them, even at science fair time.

 That has been the hardest lesson of all.